 Lexi Paza, Co-Director

-Lexi has worked within the intersection of good design, the built environment, & the social fabric of communities for over ten years.
+Lexi has worked within the intersection of good design, the built environment, and the social fabric of communities for over ten years.
 She's a fierce believer that the design and use of spaces are deeply linked to equity.

 Originally from western Maryland, Lexi comes to San Francisco by way of the Midwest, where she earned an MA in Social Service Administration with a concentration in Community Planning, Organizing & Development from the University of Chicago.